Search engines have a different approach to handling 302 redirects than the more common 301s.

 Why Google Cares Whether You Use 302 vs. 301 Redirects

-While the user experience will likely remain the same no matter which code you use, the reason that understanding how to use redirects appropriately comes down to how crawlers treat permanent moves versus temporary ones.
+While the user experience will probably remain the same no matter which codes you use, the reason that understanding how to use redirects appropriately comes down to how crawlers treat permanent moves versus temporary ones.

 See, when you use this type of redirect, the original page remains indexed like any other webpage.
 Google knows that this change is temporary and as such, doesn’t transfer link equity to the new URL.
 The idea is, once you’ve removed the directive, any rankings, authority, and traffic value associated with the old page will remain intact.